 The prices above are for per person per day for our premium tour routes.
 To confirm your booking a deposit of 30% is required.
-Payment accepted by Cash, EFTPOS, Visa and Mastercard.Hire does NOT include:
+Payment accepted by Cash, EFTPOS, Visa and Mastercard.*Picnics only available with prior booking.Hire does NOT include:

 * Infants upto 18kg or approx 4 years can use our infant seat for free.
 Children 4 - 6 years can use a child trailer for $30.
 Children 8 to 14 years we will partner with an adult on a tandem (where available).